What is PSOP?

 PSOP Gift Certificates

 Are you looking for a great gift idea for that special senior?
 Do your children ask you what you want?
 What about a PSOP gift certificate?
-The certificate is good for any trip, activity, exercise program or SeniorLink computer class.
+The certificate is good for any trip or activity.
+Purchase gift certificates by calling 618-234-4410 Theresa (ext.
+7043) or Melissa (ext.
+7042).

-Download the trip reservation form, or learn more about each trip.
+Download the trip reservation form and learn more about each trip.